-I began exploring STEM/STEAM and maker education as a way to tap into multiple modalities of learning and gifts.
-My work with students has drawn the attention of publishers and educational technology companies, which led me into the art of curriculum design.
+I began exploring STEM/STEAM and makerspace education as a way to tap into multiple modalities of learning and gifts.
+My work with elementary students has drawn the attention of publishers and educational technology companies, which led me into the art of curriculum design.

-SL: In your years of teaching, how has your profession changed in the context of needing more education technology?
+SL: In your years of teaching, how has your profession changed in the context of needing more edtech, or education technology?

 JD: When I first began teaching, I was a first and second grade teacher in the regular education setting.
 Even back then, I encouraged students to get out of their seats and explore.
 Play and hands-on learning has always been the natural way we learn from our earliest years back as toddlers.
 But so much has changed with the advent of the iPhone.

 In the not so distant past, robots were something foreign to everyday households and schools, at best, they were windup or battery operated toys in the home.
 But prior to that, you would be more likely to find robots somewhere like NASA.
 After the advent of Hour of Code, things began to change rapidly.
 We went from initially programming on the computer, to programming robots, to programming to create and innovate.